EnergyModelsX/EnergyModelsLanguageInterfaces.jl/docs/src/how-to/call_external_functions.md

 !!! note
     If the `.so`-file already exist for the shared library it will not be recompiled (unless you set the key word argument `compile` to `true`).
     If compilation is required, make sure to have the `g++`-compiler available.

+    Also note that the library is kept open to enable fast multiple evaluations of the `call_cpp_function`, but this reduces permissions on the `.so`-file.
+    In order to close the usage of the library, simply call `EMU.cleanup_libraries()` in Julia.

 A full example of how this could be utilized in EMX is as follows